cloudmaven/documentation/pages/aws/aws_lambda.md

 ![capstone concept](/documentation/images/aws/aws_lambda0001.png)

-Student participants are some subset of these names: Anya, Anagha, Yuzhou (Sissi), Mingxin, Sissi, Aleksandr.
+Student participants are some subset of these names: Anya, Anagha, Yuzhou (Sissi), Mingxin.

 AWS Solutions Architect solutions to problems are given in quote blocks.